qrotor.system

 Energy units are in meV and angles are in radians, unless stated otherwise.

 25 def __init__( 26 self, 27 comment: str = None, 28 B: float = B_CH3, 29 gridsize: int = 200000, 30 searched_E: int = 21, 31 correct_potential_offset: bool = True, 32 save_eigenvectors: bool = True, 33 potential_name: str = '', 34 potential_constants: list = None, 35 tags: str = '', 36 ): 37 """A new quantum system can be instantiated as `system = qrotor.System()`.
 38 This new system will contain the default values listed above.
 39 """ 40 ## Technical 41 self.version = __version__ 42 """Version of the package used to generate the data."""
 43 self.comment: str = comment 44 """Custom comment for the dataset."""
 45 self.searched_E: int = searched_E 46 """Number of energy eigenvalues to be searched."""
 47 self.correct_potential_offset: bool = correct_potential_offset 48 """Correct the potential offset as `V - min(V)` or not."""
 49 self.save_eigenvectors: bool = save_eigenvectors 50 """Save or not the eigenvectors.
 Final file size will be bigger."""
 51 self.tags: str = tags 52 """Custom tags separated by spaces, such as the molecular group, etc. 53 54 Can be used to filter between datasets.
 55 """ 56 ## Potential 57 self.B: float = B 58 """Kinetic rotational energy, as in $B=\\frac{\\hbar^2}{2I}$.
 59 60 Defaults to the value for a methyl group.
 61 """ 62 self.gridsize: int = gridsize 63 """Number of points in the grid."""
 64 self.grid = [] 65 """The grid with the points to be used in the calculation.
 66 67 Can be set automatically over $2 \\pi$ with `System.set_grid()`.
 68 Units must be in radians.
 69 """ 70 self.potential_name: str = potential_name 71 """Name of the desired potential: `'zero'`, `'titov2023'`, `'test'`...
 72 73 If empty or unrecognised, the custom potential values inside `System.potential_values` will be used.
 74 """ 75 self.potential_constants: list = potential_constants 76 """List of constants to be used in the calculation of the potential energy, in the `qrotor.potential` module."""
 77 self.potential_values = [] 78 """Numpy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) with the potential values for each point in the grid.
 79 80 Can be calculated with a function available in the `qrotor.potential` module, 81 or loaded externally with the `qrotor.potential.load()` function.
 82 Potential energy units must be in meV.
 83 """ 84 # Potential values determined upon solving 85 self.potential_offset: float = None 86 """`min(V)` before offset correction when `correct_potential_offset = True`""" 87 self.potential_min: float = None 88 """`min(V)`""" 89 self.potential_max: float = None 90 """`max(V)`""" 91 # Energies determined upon solving 92 self.eigenvectors = [] 93 """Eigenvectors, if `save_eigenvectors` is True.
 Beware of the file size."""
 94 self.eigenvalues = [] 95 """Calculated eigenvalues of the system.
 In meV."""
 96 self.E_levels: list = [] 97 """List of `eigenvalues` grouped by energy levels, found below `potential_max`."""
 98 self.deg: float = None 99 """Estimated degeneracy of the `E_levels` found below `potential_max`."""
-100 self.E_activation: float = None 101 """Activation energy or energy barrier, from the ground torsional state to the top of the potential barrier, `max(V) - min(eigenvalues)`""" 102 self.excitations: list = [] 103 """Torsional excitations, as the difference between each energy level with respect to the ground state.
+100 self.E_activation: float = None 101 """Activation energy or energy barrier, from the ground torsional state to the top of the potential barrier, `max(V) - min(eigenvalues)`.
+In meV."""
+102 self.excitations: list = [] 103 """Torsional excitations, as the difference between each energy level with respect to the ground state.
 104 105 Considers the means between degenerated eigenvalues for all energy levels below `potential_max`.
 106 """ 107 self.splittings: list = [] 108 """Tunnel splitting energies, for every degenerated energy level.
 109 110 Calculated for all `E_levels` as the difference between 111 the mean of the eigenvalues from A and the mean of the eigenvalues from E, 112 see [R. M. Dimeo, American Journal of Physics 71, 885–893 (2003)](https://doi.org/10.1119/1.1538575).
 113 """ 114 self.runtime: float = None 115 """Time taken to solve the eigenvalues."""

 A new quantum system can be instantiated as system = qrotor.System().